-The Environmental Impact Statement will be examined by the Gahcho Kué Environmental Impact Review Panel.
-The Panel is an independent body established by the Mackenzie Valley Environmental Impact Review Board.
-The Panel will consider the information presented in the Environmental Impact Statement, as well as information and opinions provided by people who make presentations and ask questions at public hearings.
+The Gahcho Kué Environmental Impact Review Panel will consider the information presented in the 2010 Environmental Impact Statement, 2011 update and 2012 supplement, as well as information and opinions provided by people who make presentations and ask questions at public hearings.
 After it has considered all this input, the Panel will make a recommendation to the governments about whether the Project should be allowed to proceed and, if so, under what conditions.